 The Board has delegated responsibility for the day-to-day management of the business to the Chief Executive Officer.

-Details of the Board’s composition and the biographical details of each of the Directors are set out here: Board of Directors.
-The Directors have a valuable combination of skills and business, scientific, pharmaceutical and disease experience which continue to be relevant to the Group.
+Details of the Board’s composition and the biographical details of each of the Directors are set out here.

 Chair, Chief Executive Officer and Senior Independent Director

-There is a clear division of responsibilities between the Chair, Chief Executive Officer and Senior Independent Director which have been agreed by the Board and set out in writing.
+There is a clear division of responsibilities between the leadership of the Board and executive leadership of the business.
+The roles of the Chair, Chief Executive Officer, and Senior Independent Director are clearly separated and set out in writing.

-The Board has four principal committees, to which it has delegated certain responsibilities.
-These are the: Audit, Nomination & Governance, Remuneration and Science & Policy committees.
-More information about the roles, composition and work of the principal committees can be found here.
+The Board has established four principal Committees to support it in fulfilling its oversight responsibilities; these are the Audit, Nomination & Governance, Remuneration and Science & Policy Committees.
+Each of these Committees has certain delegated responsibilities which are set out in their Terms of Reference.
+More information about the role, composition and work of the principal committees can be found here.

-In addition to the principal committees, the Group has three executive committees: The Executive Committee, the Disclosure Committee and the Compliance Committee.
+In addition to the principal committees, the Group has three executive committees: The Executive Committee, the Disclosure Committee and the Integrity & Compliance Committee.
 More detail about these committees can be found here.